Facilities and Projects

 North Carolina Small Wind Initiative (SWI)

-The North Carolina Small Wind Initiative (SWI) is a collaborative research and demonstration project supported by Appalachian State University Department of Technology, North Carolina State Energy Office, and the US Department of Energy.
+The North Carolina Small Wind Initiative (SWI) is a collaborative research and demonstration project supported by Appalachian State University Department of Sustainable Technology & the Built Environment, North Carolina State Energy Office, and the US Department of Energy.
 Growing out of several years of wind energy research, the SWI is assessing the performance of small wind technology in the region and is providing interested groups (ranging from utility companies to manufacturers, and landowners to state agencies) and with advice and information about small wind technology, wind resource assessment, potential energy production, and the economics of wind energy.
 The SWI is recognized nation-wide among the industry for its Small Wind Research & Demonstration Site on Beech Mountain, testing state-of-the-art turbine technology and demonstrating wind systems currently available on the American Marketplace.
-This facility features 6 small wind turbine systems suitable for residential, farm, or business applications and provides a truly unique hands-on training experience with educational workshops and seminars. http://wind.appstate.edu
+This facility features 7 small wind turbine systems suitable for residential, farm, or business applications and provides a truly unique hands-on training experience with educational workshops and seminars. http://wind.appstate.edu

 ASU Sustainable Energy Society